-Sometimes, a simple list is all it takes to kickstart your writing process.
-Other times, a simple list is all you need for absolutely stunning vows.
+Sometimes, a list can kickstart your writing process—and other times, the list is all you need for absolutely stunning vows.
 Either way, this trick will get the words flowing, and all you have to do is read this excerpt from Bianca + Zena’s vows to believe it:

 “You are unlike anything, or anyone I’ve ever met.
 Deep, curious, loving, caring, and humorous are just some of the pleasures I get to enjoy being with you.”
 Watch Bianca + Zena's boho Joshua Tree elopement, captured by The Quail & The Dove, below.

 We hope this advice helped you.
 If you're looking for more inspiration for writing your own vows, watch more amazing wedding videos here.
 Ready to find your wedding videographer?
 Check out our directory to see videographers near you.
 Find officiants near you or other pro wedding vendors here.